Information for Sixth Form Students, Parents and Carers 2019

 What time do exams start and finish?

 Exam start times and durations are printed on students’ exam timetables.
-Students should report to their venue 15 minutes before the advertised start times.
-The length of examination papers varies and on some occasions may finish after 3.25 pm.
+Students should report no later than 9.00am for morning examinations and 1.15pm for afternoon examinations.
+The length of examination papers varies and on some occasions may not finish until after 3.25 pm.
 Students and parent/carers should be aware of this and make appropriate arrangements for getting home.
 Students will not be allowed out of an exam early for any reason.

 What happens if a student cannot find his/her place in the exam room?